Research Models

 Motor Impairment

 By 6 months of age, homozygous mice became hypoactive, traveling less distance.
 This was not attributed to changes in exploratory behavior caused by anxiety.
-Also at 6 months, differences in performance on the accelerating Rotarod were seen.
+As early as 6 weeks of age, differences in performance on the accelerating Rotarod were seen.
+Impairments were also observed on the pole test and hindlimb clasping test, but not the inverted grid.

 Non-Motor Impairment